NorberMV/Mirror-Dimmer/README.md

 # Mirror-Dimmer
-This sketch allows to the user to dim the lights of a LED bulbs through a circuit made with a   *  potentiometer and a MOSFET transistor module.
+This sketch allows to the user to dim the lights of a LED bulbs using a Arduino nano CH340 board, through a circuit made with a   *  potentiometer and a MOSFET transistor module.
 # Pinout:
 ![Schematic_Hydroponic](nano.jpg)
+Authors: Norberto Moreno Vélez, Andres Isaza.